 The 16.5cm Continuum bass/midrange driver here is joined by a 25mm decoupled double dome aluminium tweeter.
 Decoupling the tweeter from the front panel reduces the degrading effects of the vibrations generated by the mid/bass unit.
 Gently press the trim around the tweeter and you’ll notice the slight movement allowed in the design.

-Around the back of the speaker you’ll see B&W’s Flowport vent and a pair of twin banana plugs for biwiring.
-At around 3.5kg each and standing 35 x 19 x 32 cm (HWD, including grilles and terminals), there a pretty bang-on size for a pair of bookshelf speakers, and only the smallest of rooms would hamper them (and no doubt B&W would point you towards the dinkier 607).
+Around the back of the speaker, you’ll see B&W’s Flowport vent and a pair of twin banana plugs for bi-wiring.
+At around 3.5kg each and standing 35cm tall, they are a pretty bang-on size for a pair of bookshelf speakers, and only the smallest of rooms would hamper them (and no doubt B&W would point you towards the smaller 607).

 From Hans Zimmer to house, Nils Frahm to Dr Dre, these B&W speakers simply don’t miss a beat.
 Any concerns about the lively treble being too much for sensitive ears soon fades, with the fully run-in sound settling on a spot-on sonic balance of which Simone Biles would be proud.
 Instead, the crisp clarity in the treble, and across the spectrum, gives the 606s real energy and drive compared to the KEF Q350s.